Peter Harle JP

 - an extremely competent legal counsel was terminated.

-- the Macquarie Mall project was considerably over budget and mismanaged,
+- the Macquarie Mall project was considerably over budget and mismanaged.
+The debt is currently being re-paid via the City Development Fund (CDF).

 - 2013-14 generated a deficit of $8.3 million,

-- 2016-17 also generated a deficit of $2.1 million that was passed onto the following term of Council.
+- 2016-17 also generated a deficit of $2.1 million and passed onto the following term of Council.

 - several political advisors to the Mayor were employed costing around $1.5 million.